-Obstetrics, Gynecology & Gynecologic Subspecialties
+Obstetrics, Gynecology & Gynecologic Subspecialties (OGGS)

 The Division of Gynecology focuses on the gynecologic care of women throughout the life span.
 Its faculty include experts in pediatric and adolescent gynecology, family planning, dysplasia, uterine myomata, menopausal issues, urinary incontinence, pelvic organ prolapse and gynecologic surgery.
 Faculty research interests are focused on the epidemiology of urinary incontinence and abnormal cervical cytology, as well as the assessment of technologies such as the Pap smear, of patient preferences for treatment options in noncancerous uterine conditions and prenatal diagnosis, and of effective treatments for urinary incontinence.
 The division is responsible for the core curriculum in gynecology for UCSF medical students based at the UCSF/Parnassus and UCSF/Mount Zion sites and for training in gynecology for UCSF residents rotating through those sites.